jelledruyts/AuthProxy/README.md

 - [X] As a self-hosted application (i.e. build and run the proxy however you want).
 - [ ] As a prebuilt container (such as a reverse proxy "sidecar" container deployed next to the backend app, for example as a service mesh in Kubernetes).
 - [ ] As a [Dapr](https://dapr.io/) component or middleware.
-- [ ] As built-in functionality of hosting platforms (for example, in theory it should be able to replace the proprietary [Azure App Service "Easy Auth"](https://docs.microsoft.com/azure/app-service/overview-authentication-authorization) functionality as a fully managed offering, by hosting this open source project directly on the platform in front of customer apps).
+- [ ] As built-in functionality of hosting platforms
+  - For example, in theory it should be able to replace the proprietary [Azure App Service "Easy Auth"](https://docs.microsoft.com/azure/app-service/overview-authentication-authorization) functionality as a fully managed offering, by hosting this open source project directly on the platform in front of customer apps.
+  - Well-known global reverse proxy services such as [Cloudflare](https://www.cloudflare.com/) or [Azure Front Door](https://learn.microsoft.com/azure/frontdoor/front-door-overview) capture the application traffic anyway, so they could also be good candidates to host it as a value-added offering.

 ### Security